benaliart/accordeon-jquery/README.md

 	</code>
 </pre>

-Create your HTML list,
-use any HTML Tag you want
+Create an HTML structure like this for your accordeon list: use any HTML Tag you want. just respect tihe structure:

 <pre>
 	<code>